Healthy Breakfast for Athletes

 Peculiarities of a Breakfast for Athletes

-When training, especially for a marathon, an athlete burns more than the usual calories, which necessitates a replacement for the continued effective functioning of one’s body system.
-For instance, when athletes run for a mile, they are assumed to burn at least a 100-calorie (6).
+When exercising, especially for endurance training like a marathon, an athlete burns more than the usual calories, which necessitates a replacement for the continued effective functioning of one’s body system.
+For instance, when athletes run, they are assumed to burn at least a 100-calorie per mile (6).
 Aside from that, studies show that running can naturally increase appetite.
 The reason for this is that, when running, the body releases hormones in its effort to maintain weight homeostasis, which ultimately doubles your desire to consume more food.
 Consequently, eating healthy foods that are high in nutrients is compulsory.